decentology/fast-floward-1/week2/day1/readMe.md

 - `W2Q1` – Access Control Party

 Look at the w2q1 folder.
 For this quest, you will be looking at 4 variables (a, b, c, d) and 3 functions (publicFunc, privateFunc, contractFunc) defined in some_contract.cdc.
-You will see I've marked 4 different areas (#1, #2, #3 in some_contract.cdc, and #4 in some_script.cdc) where I want you to answer the following task: For each variable, tell me in which areas they can be read (read scope) and which areas they can be modified (write scope).
-For each function, simply tell me where they can be called.
+You will see I've marked 4 different areas (#1, #2, #3 in some_contract.cdc, and #4 in some_script.cdc) where I want you to answer the following task: For each variable (a, b, c, and d), tell me in which areas they can be read (read scope) and which areas they can be modified (write scope).
+For each function (publicFunc, contractFunc, and privateFunc), simply tell me where they can be called.

 Ex.
 In Area 1:
 1. Variables that can be read: a and c.